-Kedarnath Mythological Importance:
+Kedarnath Jyotirlinga Mythological Importance:

-According to the mythology when Pandavas were searching for lord Shiva to ask for his forgiveness for having killed their kith and kins in the Mahabharata war, Shiva tried eluding them for a while.
+According to the theological, when Pandavas were searching for lord Shiva to ask for his forgiveness for having killed their kith and kins in the Mahabharata war, Shiva tried eluding them for a while.
 He took the form of a Bull and jumped down on the himalayas and subsumed in earth.
 Place where the hump of the bull can be seen is Kedarnath.
 Other parts of Shiva like his heart and hands, his locks, his Nabhi and his face are worshipped in 5 different places in Himalayas and collectively they are known as Panch Kedar.
 Out of these 5, Kedarnath is the PRATHAM KEDAR hence most important.

-The Kedarnath temple was supposed to be built by the Pandavas themselves and therefore the Sabha Mandap has the idols of Pandavas along with Kunti, Draupadi and Shree Krishna.
+The Kedarnath Jyotirlinga temple was supposed to be built by the Pandavas themselves and therefore the Sabha Mandap has the idols of Pandavas along with Kunti, Draupadi and Shree Krishna.
 Vishnu and Laxmi are also present with Nandi Bull.

-The holiest Temple of "Kedarnath Jyotirlinga" is situated about 15-16 kms trek from Gauri kund.
+The holiest Temple of "Kedarnath Jyotirlinga" is situated about 15-16 kms trek from Gauri Kund.
 Try to reach early & start early around 4-5 am to avoid big rush.

 During the winter season, due to heavy snowfall, the Temple is closed and no one stays in Kedarnath for six months (November to April).
 The Palki with the utsava murti of Lord Kedarnath is transferred to the Omkareshwar Temple, Ukhimath, Rudraprayag.

-Accessibility: about 75 km drive from Rudrapayag, the closest town to Kedarnath Temple.
+About 75 km drive from Rudrapayag, the closest town to Kedarnath Temple.
 213 kms from Rishikesh, 232 kms from Haridwar, 255 kms from Dehradun, 450 kms from delhi, 216 kms from Rishikesh railway station, 238 kms from the nearest airport.

-Accommodation: There are a couples of Places to stay in and around Gaurikund.
+There are a couples of Places to stay in and around Gaurikund.
 Govt geuest house, tent and Budget private hotels are available at Gaurikund.

 April/May to June and September to October/November, avoid rainy season (Jul - Aug)

-Rain jacket, Woollen Sweater, Trekking shoes, Camera, Dry Foods, Necessary medicines
+Rain jacket, Woollen Sweater, Trekking shoes, Camera, Dry Foods, Necessary medicines.